Jimbly/SublimeClipboardHistory/README.md

 SublimeClipboardHistory
 =======================

-Jimbly's Clipboard History plugin for Sublime Text 3.
+Jimbly's Clipboard History plugin for Sublime Text 2 or 3.
 A perfect blend of behaviors from Visual Assist's clipboard history and emacs.

 Some code derived from [sublemacspro](https://github.com/grundprinzip/sublemacspro).

 Features:
 * Paste from menu of previous clipboard entries
+** Compared to the built-in command added in Sublime Text 3, this plugin uses a pop-up menu which respects your Sublime keybinds instead of an OS pop-up menu
 * Integrates with OS clipboard
 * Multiple sequential cuts will append to most recent clipboard entry
 * Full-line copy (when nothing is selected or an entire line is selected) pastes as full lines (similar to default Sublime/Visual Studio behaviors)